redaGit/satelliteIXR/README.md

 - Configure and enable the satellite uplinks (breakout, RS-FEC, and admin status enabled) and establish   the port-topology for the uplink-to-host port.

 [For more details, please consult Nokia Documentation](https://documentation.nokia.com/sr/25-10/7x50-shared/basic-system-configuration/system-management.html#basic-system-configurationprovision-ixr-satellite)

-Note: for testing ZTP, we will be using second satellite (see below diagram)
+Note: for testing ZTP, we will be using a second satellite (see the below diagram)

 ![Alt text](topology2.png)